Calastrophe/ctrlflow/README.md

 ## What is ctrlflow?

-**ctrlflow** is an **experimental** architecture agnostic tracing library for emulators.
+**ctrlflow** is an **experimental "proof-of-concept"** architecture agnostic tracing library for emulators.

-Rather than requiring the user to implement their architecture's instruction semantics in this library, we take the approach of passing an `Event` type over a channel.
+This library aims to provide an intuitive framework to easily create trace files for the user's target architecture.

+These trace files in turn can be dropped into a separate tool which parses it and provides *timeless* debugging functionality.

+## How does it work?

+There is another thread, separate from the emulator, which is constantly listening on a channel which use events as messages.

-An `Event` is broken down as such,
+These events are broken down as such,

 ```rs
 enum Event<A :Architecture> {
     InsnStart(A::AddressWidth, A::Instruction),
     InsnEnd,